skiadas/TheoryCompCourse/notes/parsing.md

 Of course you will now wonder: How do we choose which production rule to use at any given time?
 If we choose the wrong one we will get stuck.
 There are two approaches:

 - Make sure there is at any given time only one applicable production rule (deterministic pushdown automaton).
 This is quite limiting, not many grammars fit this model.
 - Perform **lookahead**, where we peek at the next one or more input tokens and use those to decide what to do next.
-For instance in the case of the Polish expressions grammar, we don't now when we see a `P` which rule to follow next, but peeking at the next input symbol helps us out: If it is `+` then we use the rule `P -> + P P`, if it is `*` we use `P -> * P P` and if it is `y` we use `P -> y`.
+For instance in the case of the Polish expressions grammar, we don't know when we see a `P` which rule to follow next, but peeking at the next input symbol helps us out: If it is `+` then we use the rule `P -> + P P`, if it is `*` we use `P -> * P P` and if it is `y` we use `P -> y`.
 The fact that the first set of `P` consists of only these three terminals tells us that this is what we expect to see next in our input; anything else would be an error (e.g. end-of-input symbol indicating an error like `+ 2` without a second term).

 These parsers are called LL(k) parsers, where $k$ indicates the number of lookahead symbols required, LL(0) being the case of no lookahead at all and LL(1) being the case we just examined for the Polish notation.
 A grammar is called LL(k) if it gives rise to an unambiguous (deterministic) LL(k) parser.
 A language is LL(k) if it has a grammar that is LL(k).